TimvanScherpenzeel/gltf-to-usdz-research/README.md

 ## To do

-- ~~Test if the constructed USDZ output can actually be loaded into AR Quick Look Gallery (requires iOS 12 and a recent iOS device)~~
+- ~~Test if the constructed USDZ output can actually be loaded into AR Quick Look (requires iOS 12 and a recent iOS device)~~

   [Confirmed by @domenicopanacea](https://twitter.com/domenicopanacea/status/1008266095386644480)